 Please refer to the User Guide for further details on how to work with the PackPoint, and make sure to follow the instructions provided during the product setup to use the right PackPoint option for the packaging machine.

-Creating a New MSI Package
+Creating a new MSI Package

-Be aware: Remember to define system settings before creating or manipulating package contents with RayPack!
+Remember to define system setting before creating or manipulating package contents with RayPack!

 This chapter describes how to create a new MSI package from scratch.
 Instructions on editing MSI packages are available here.